HaoHou-98/SCGAN/README.md

 The pre-trained model can be directly downloaded [here](https://drive.google.com/file/d/1BeIhDoeLyvIkJQuzFtIvNIBD0VTzgDjd/view?usp=sharing).
 After unzipping, put the `pretrained_model` folder in the root directory.

-## Super-resolving Images Using Pretrained Models
+## Super-resolving Images Using Pretrained Model

 Once the dataset and the pre-trained model are prepared, the results be got using pretrained models.